AddyAlago/Beautiful-portfolio/playwright-report/data/660cd438249952d3f2cd5d157e047f3da393955b.md

     - /url: https://www.linkedin.com/in/addicuss/
   - heading "Send a Message" [level=3]
   - text: Your Name
-  - textbox "Your Name": Jane Doe
+  - textbox "Your Name": Zoë O'Connor
   - text: Your Email
-  - textbox "Your Email": jane@example.com
+  - textbox "Your Email": zoe.o'connor@example.co.uk
   - text: Your Message
-  - textbox "Your Message": Clear this out!
+  - textbox "Your Message": This is a perfectly fine message.
   - button "Sending..." [disabled]
 - contentinfo:
   - paragraph